-IEC 61850 is a model for the design of ICT systems, and now covers many applications beside substation automation.
-It provides interoperability between different vendors and is "future-proof" for technology upgrades.
 Virtually all new substations in countries like China, India, South Africa, and Brazil are built with this standard.
 From 2004 to 2014, between 250,000 and 500,000 IEDs were deployed.
 Since the commercial introduction of IEC 61850 standard in 2004-2005, more than 40 manufacturers around the world have certified more than 400 types of IEDs at DNV-KEMA.
 The progress is slower in Europe and especially in the United States, because most applications are retrofits of old installations.
 This adds further requirements for interoperability, which has been addressed by ENSTO-E and GO15.

-Figure 7: Interoperability standardization.
+Figure 6: Interoperability standardization.

 The level of interoperability needed in the digital power system will require ongoing development and implementation of standards by dedicated organizations, such as IEC, CENELEC, and the U.S. National Institute of Standards and Technology (NIST).
 Such standards should allow the interchange of data while also ensuring cyber security.
-This will demand cooperation among different stakeholders, and include planning and work-force empowerment through training and testing.
-Traditional skills in power engineering will need to be enhanced with new skills in ICT engineering.
-The implementation of new technology will drive the change and affect the sector's work force.
-Change management will be an essential part of the successful implementation of the digital power system in order to prepare the work force with necessary training.